CADV 150. Foundations of Child and Adolescent Development (3)

-Prerequisites: CADV 350 or CADV 352; CADV 380/L. This capstone course is a culminating experience for majors.
+Prerequisites: CADV 350 or CADV 352; CADV 380/L. Passing score on the Upper Division Writing Proficiency Exam.
+This capstone course is a culminating experience for majors.
 It facilitates professional development through high level discussions and thinking on concepts and theories of development for transition into graduate-level programs in human development or related fields and/or into a career.
 Designed to synthesize the broad concepts of child and adolescent development, and to address contemporary issues in the field.

 CADV 494.
 Child and Adolescent Development Internship II (3)